chains-lab/news-radar/docs/web/docs/ArticleAttributes.md

 ### NewArticleAttributes

-`func NewArticleAttributes(title string, status string, icon string, desc string, content []Content, likes int64, reposts int64, createdAt time.Time, ) *ArticleAttributes`
+`func NewArticleAttributes(title string, status string, icon string, desc string, content []Content, createdAt time.Time, ) *ArticleAttributes`

 NewArticleAttributes instantiates a new ArticleAttributes object This constructor will assign default values to properties that have it defined,